gchure/phd/src/chapter_02/section_03_model.md

 Thermodynamic models of gene expression begin by enumerating all possible states of the promoter and their corresponding statistical weights.
-As shown in Fig. @fig:states_weights (A), the promoter can either be empty, occupied by RNAP, or occupied by either an active or inactive repressor.
+As shown in  @Fig:states_weights (A), the promoter can either be empty, occupied by RNAP, or occupied by either an active or inactive repressor.
 The probability of binding to the promoter will be affected by the protein copy number, which we denote as $P$ for RNAP, $R_{A}$ for active repressor, and